susumuota/nanoatp/README.md

 agent = BskyAgent("https://bsky.social")

-agent.login('alice@mail.com', 'hunter2')
+# if you don't specify credentials,

-# if you don't specify credentials, ATP_IDENTIFIER and ATP_PASSWORD environment variables will be used
+# ATP_IDENTIFIER and ATP_PASSWORD environment variables will be used
-# agent.login()
+agent.login("alice@mail.com", "hunter2")
 ```

 ### API calls